top of page

 Wear a suit but don't be a suit.

-To take personal responsibility, sense, then decide, the way you want to be.
-Then be that way - Isola Bella, Taormina, Sicily.
+Sense, then decide, the way you want to be.
+Then be that way.
+(Isola Bella, Taormina, Sicily.)

 'It is easy to dodge our responsibilities, but we cannot dodge the consequences of dodging our responsibilities.' - Josiah Stamp

-As if other people were responsible for our conduct.
-Hiding behind grievances, governments or histories.
-Wasting energy talking about poor school provision.
+Dodging our responsibilities might mean making other people responsible for our conduct, hiding behind grievances, governments or histories.
+Wasting energy complaining about poor school provision.
 Rather than grieving its loss and focusing our energies on educating our own kids.
-We are self-creating beings.
-Who have responsibility for what we make of our lives.
-An existentialist philosophical stance (Guignon, 2021.)
+Instead, I suggest we are self-creating beings.
+Responsible for what we make of our lives.
+An existentialist, Quaker inspired, philosophical stance (Guignon, 2021; Sweet, 2025 & Bragg,2012.)
+So, to me,

-My emotions in writing this blog included both sadness and anger.
-In particular, that people still struggle to take personal responsibility.
-In response, this blog will detail how to both dodge, and take, personal responsibility.
-We begin with two of my favourite dodges : holding an inaccurate view of ourselves and procrastination.
+My emotions whilst writing this blog included sadness and anger.
+At the struggle to understand and take personal responsibility.
+In response, this blog will detail ways to both dodge and take personal responsibility.
+We begin with two of my favourite dodges; holding an inaccurate view of ourselves and procrastination.

-Holding an inaccurate view of ourselves and procrastination
+Holding an inaccurate view of ourselves and procrastinating

 Fairness vs loyalty

-Fairness and loyalty are both well established moral values.
-Which of these values we give priority leads to different conclusions about personal responsibility.
-As adults we must consciously decide which action is most responsible.
-Guided by both our moral code and emotions.
-Accepting that our actions may be viewed as betrayal.
-In fact, sometimes, betrayal is necessary for things to change.
-So deciding whether to be loyal or fair, is actually a choice of who we betray.
+Fairness and loyalty are both well established moral values (Buerk, 2025.)
+Which of these values we give priority, can lead to different conclusions, about what is the personally responsible action, in any situation.
+We need to consciously decide which action we think is most responsible.
+Guided by our moral code and emotions.
+Accepting that our actions may be experienced as a betrayal.
+When, in fact, sometimes betrayal is necessary.
+So deciding whether to be loyal, or fair, may actually be a choice of what, or who, we betray :

-'Betrayal is a terrible thing, but without betrayal there can be no development....In betraying someone (or something) one is protecting someone (or something) else.
-And that someone or something else may be – in fact is likely to be – of real value' (Phillips, 2012.)
+'Betrayal is a terrible thing, but without betrayal there can be no development....In betraying someone/something one is protecting someone/something else.
+And that someone/something else may be – in fact is likely to be – of real value...loyalty is a defence against becoming disillusioned.'
+(Phillips, 2012 & 2024)

-'If you spend too much time in the past you are going to get depressed, and if you spend too much time in the future you are going to get anxious, and the goal is to try to live in the present' - (Group, 2021.)
+'If you spend too much time in the past you are going to get depressed, and if you spend too much time in the future you are going to get anxious; the goal is to try to live in the present.' - Group, 2021

-Taking personal responsibility seems to involve responding to the challenges we face in the here and now.
-This is because we can over indulge in congratulations, or condemnations, about the past.
-Alternatively fantasising about ideal or terrible futures.
-Distracting ourselves from the responsibility we can take in the present.
+Taking personal responsibility involves responding to the challenges we face in the here and now.
+This is because we can over indulge in a congratulation, or condemnation, about the past.
+Alternatively overly fantasising about an ideal or terrible future.
+Both distracting ourselves from the responsibility we can take in the present.

 This is another dodge of mine.
-I needed to learn and move on.
+Instead I needed to learn and move on.
 Identifying my unconscious patterns and implicit biases (Ratliff, & Smith, 2021.)
 Making decisions after a reasonable information gathering process.
-In this way, taking responsibility becomes an opportunity to do something different.
+In this way, taking responsibility can become an opportunity to do something different.
 That can be exciting as well as scary.
-How then to summarise what taking personal responsibility involves?
+How then to summarise what, I think, taking personal responsibility involves?

-To take personal responsibility, sense, then decide, the way you want to be.
-Then be that way
+Sense, then decide, the way you want to be, then be that way

 'A solitude ten thousand fathoms deep